gottahackit/MouseTrigger/README.md

 Setup a macro to Ctrl+F11
 Unzip to folder run the exe.

-Use at your own risk, I am not responsible for any harm to you PC.
+Use at your own risk, I am not responsible for any harm to your PC.